samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

+- 10/2018: Comments on Jacob Stegenga's lecture "Bayesian Mechanista: understanding the effectiveness of interventions.". *Evidence to policy – a seminar series by the new social research programme*, University of Tampere.

 - 10/2018: "Why aren't we all addicts?", <a href="https://conceptformation2018.weebly.com/" target="_blank">Concept Formation in the Natural ​and the Social Sciences</a>, University of Zurich.

 - 10/2018: *TBA.* A Workshop on multiple models.
 TINT / University of Helsinki.

 - 11/2018: *TBA.* A workshop on Ron Mallon's book The Construction of Human Kinds.
 University of Copenhagen.

-- 3/2018: *TBA.* ABMs in Scientific Inquiry – Prospects and Limitations.
+- 3/2019: *TBA.* ABMs in Scientific Inquiry – Prospects and Limitations.
 Bochum, Germany.

 # Recent Talks